 A written exemption provided for the student based on a request received in administrative regulation JFCEB-AR – Request for Personal Electronic Device Exception.
 School administration will respond to such a request within 10 school days.

-Devices which have the capability to take photographs or record video or audio shall not be used for such purposes while on public charter school property or while a student is engaged in public charter school-sponsored activities, unless as expressly authorized in advance by the teacher or head of school/superintendent.
-Computers, tablets, iPads or similar devices brought to school will be restricted to academic activities and independent communications.

 Students in violation of this policy will be subject to disciplinary action.
 Discipline for mere possession or use of a personal electronic device may not include loss of instructional time for the student (including suspension or expulsion), but could include a change to storage requirements, etc. However, if the actions taken by a student violate another conduct policy, the student may be subject to discipline up to and including expulsion.

 Steps may include: